 In your third year abroad, you will take half of your modules online from the University of Southampton and half at a partner institution.
-If you are taking two languages, you will continue to study both of them throughout the year abroad and although you are not required to visit a second country, we would strongly encourage you to spend up to three months in a country where your second language is spoken, either before or after your year abroad.
+You will continue to study both of your languages throughout the year abroad and although you are not required to visit a second country, we would strongly encourage you to spend up to three months in a country where your second language is spoken, either before or after your year abroad.